 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 4000D lacks such a headphone port.

-Both the 4000D and the D7500 are recent models that feature in their makers' current product line-up.
+Both the 4000D and the D7500 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 4000D or the Nikon D7500 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.